 “Let go before I do something that you would regret,” Jacky said, having gave up on trying to detach her hand from his already.
 He was still looking straight ahead, not caring to look at her.

 “How could you be so heartless?”
 Someone from a table nearby said.

 “Asshole!”
 Another voice yelled out.

-By this time, even Andy and Chris had stopped eating and was standing up to watch the development.
+By this time, even Andy and Chris had stopped eating and were standing up to watch the development.
 Actually, they had stopped eating the minute they heard about Jan’s pregnancy.
 They thought it was a joke at first, but now it had blown up into something completely outrageous.
 Jan can’t be making it up, right?
 Not since the crowd had already been alarmed.
 Like everyone present was watching.
 Chris wanted to step forward to yell at Jacky.
 Yet Ehlo had extended a hand out to stop him.
 He sent Chris a wink.
 Chris wrinkled his face yet Ehlo shook his head.

 “Please don’t be mad,” Jan continued, pulling at Jacky’s sleeves.
 Her voice was really pitiful at this point.
 She was on the brink of tears.
 “I’ll do anything you want.”